hubt/kubernetes-faq/README.md

 This is the standard error message when a pod fails with an error. `kubectl describe pod <podid>` usually doesn't provide much helpful information, but `kubectl logs <podid>` would show the stdout from the pod during the most recent execution attempt.
 Another helpful technique is to change the `spec.containers.command` for your pod to `bash -c '<command> || sleep 10d'`.
 This will start your container and then if it exits with a non-zero error code it will sleep for 10 days.
 This will enable you then use `kubectl exec -it <podid> -- bash` to enter a shell in the container while it is still running but after the main command has exited so that you can debug it.

+Another common reason is that a node is failing its health check and has been killed by Kubernetes.
+The pod will generally restart itself after some period of time(a backoff time, hence the CrashLoopBackoff), on the same node.
+A CrashLoopBackoff does not move a pod to a new node.

 ## How do I rollback a Deployment?